What is Pediatric Physical Therapy?

 Aliza is proud of her niche practice of the treatment of Torticollis and Plagiocephaly (“flat- head syndrome”).
 She is versed on current research and practice guidelines for both evaluation and treatment of these diagnoses.
 She is well equipped to take detailed cranial and facial measurements to help parents determine the appropriate plan of care for their baby.

 Aliza understands the importance of continuing education and has focused her training in areas including; torticollis, sensory integration disorder and NDT facilitation techniques.
 As the daughter of a highly esteemed physical therapist Aliza has an innate understanding of the importance of quality physical therapy for all populations.
-As a mother of three young children Aliza can truly relate to the parents’ role in the success of a child’s treatment plan.
+As a mother of five young children Aliza can truly relate to the parents’ role in the success of a child’s treatment plan.
 She works closely with parents to ensure that each child’s goals are specific to allow for optimization of function in their environments.